On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Notation and preliminaries

-Let $\Psi \in Aut_{\QQ}(S)$ be a numerically trivial automorphism.
-Then (see Part I, \cite{CFGLS24}, Section 2) \begin{enumerate} \item If $C$ is an irreducible curve with $C^2 <0$, then $\Psi (C)=C$, \item if there is a fibration $ f : S \ra D$ over a curve, then $\Psi $ preserves it, inducing an action on $D$; \item any fibre $F$ such that $F_{red}$ is reducible is left invariant ($\Psi (F)=F$); \item if a fibre is multiple of a smooth elliptic curve $ F= m F'$, and $\Psi \in Aut_{\ZZ}(S)$, then $\Psi (F)=F$ if $q(S) = {\rm genus} (D)$: this holds unless all the fibres are smooth elliptic curves; \item $\Psi$ acts as the identity on $D$ if $D$ has genus $\geq 2$, or if $D$ has genus $1$ and there is an invariant fibre, or if $D$ has genus $0$ and there are at least three invariant fibres. \item If $D$ has genus $0$ and there are two invariant fibres, then $\Psi$ belongs to a cyclic group of automorphisms of $\PP^1$, fixing two points. \end{enumerate}
+\begin{enumerate} \item If $C$ is an irreducible curve with $C^2 <0$, then $\Psi (C)=C$; \item if there is a fibration $ f\colon S \ra B$ over a curve, then $\Psi $ preserves it, inducing an action on $B$; \item any fibre $F$ such that $F_{red}$ is reducible is left invariant ($\Psi (F)=F$); \item if a fibre is multiple of a smooth elliptic curve $ F= m F'$, and $\Psi \in \Aut_{\ZZ}(S)$, then $\Psi (F)=F$ if $q(S) = {\rm genus} (B)$: this holds unless all the fibres are smooth elliptic curves, i.e.\ unless $\chi(S)=0$; \item $\Psi$ acts as the identity on $B$ if $B$ has genus $\geq 2$, or if $B$ has genus $1$ and there is an invariant fibre, or if $B$ has genus $0$ and there are at least three invariant fibres; \item if $B$ has genus $0$ and there are two invariant fibres, then $\Psi$ belongs to a cyclic group of automorphisms of $\PP^1$, fixing two points. \end{enumerate}

 A first consequence is: